 Climb up the dihedral: Start by reaching up to a decent, sharp sidepull with your left hand, right hand on a cobble...step up however you can onto the obvious good foothold at about waist height...get both feet up into the dihedral...fun technical climbing in the chute and a fun little jump move to the lip.
-Aptly named.
+It is aptly named.

-On the Punani boulder (see directions) directly to the right of Punani.
+This is on the Punani Boulder (see directions) and directly to the right of Punani.

 Perfect landing, a pad and a spotter for the topout is nice.

 Jan 12, 2009

 Does anyone know anything about the problem directly right of this one with a huge move from the large hueco to a pocket up left and a crimp next to it, then to the lip???

 I do recall a hideous top out mantle.